bugsnag/bugsnag-unity/CONTRIBUTING.md

 #### Pre-release

 - [ ] Are all changes committed?
-- [ ] Do the tests pass locally on Unity 2018?
 - [ ] Does the build pass on the CI server?
 - [ ] Has the changelog been updated?
 - [ ] Have all the version numbers been incremented?
 Update the version number by running `make VERSION=[number] bump`.